fangyuan-ksgk/RuleAlign/README.md

 ## :books: RuleEval Dataset

-RuleEval is a dataset designed to evaluate rule-based reasoning capabilities of language models.
+RuleAlign is a dataset designed to evaluate rule-based alignment of language models.
 It accompanies the paper "Iterative Graph Reasoning" and contains:

 - 5 distinct rule-based scenarios
 - 200 training queries per scenario (low-data learning scenario)